BabatundeOnabajo/Microsoft-Word-Task-Pane-Add-In-powered-by-IMDB-and-AWS/README.md

 # Introduction
 This is an add-in for Microsoft Word that utilises information from [IMDB](https://www.imdb.com/) and is powered by Amazon Web Services (AWS).
 An add-in is code that extends the functionality of Microsoft Word, and other Office Applications such as Microsoft PowerPoint, in some way.
 The core functionality of the add-in is built using JavaScript (nodeJS) with the assistance of the Yeoman Generator, together with HTML and CSS.
 With this add-in, you can access information relating to movies from the comfort of Microsoft Word.

+Prior to the creation of this repository, IMDB did not have a presence on Microsoft's AppSource, a platform where add-ins can be uploaded and downloaded, which is unfortunate given that other similar organisations (e.g. Wikipedia) do.
+This repository hopes to fill in what some might consider to be an egregious gap.

 # Technical Architecture in Diagrammatic Form

 # Requirements